Grants

 Grant amount: Maximum 4 000 euros per initiative.

-Aikataulu: Ideation phase online from March 12 to April 13, co-creation event on April 13th online (register at this link), proposals to be submitted to Moniheli by May 15, presentation of the proposals in connection with the network's Spring General Assembly on May 18.
+Schedule: Ideation phase online from March 12 to April 13, co-creation event on April 13th online (register this link, proposals to be submitted to Moniheli by May 15, presentation of the proposals in connection with the network's Spring General Assembly on May 18.

 Grant use period: 6/2024 - 12/2024, financial reporting latest 1/2024, presentation of the results in connection with the 2025 Spring General Assembly.

-How to participate: The link to the ideation board is shared through Moniheli's member channels, join them at this link).
+How to participate: The link to the ideation board is shared through Moniheli's member channels, join them via this link.

 The Citizen's Forum supports training courses for immigrant adults designed by organisations with a Study Voucher Grant from the Finnish National Agency for Education.